 Movies love to time travel.
 “Time is a flat circle,” said Rust Cohle, talking about the fourth dimension—or something.
 But in the case of popular media, the weird koan holds true: No matter how society progresses, or to what extent our technology matures, human beings are destined to repeat the same mistakes.
 Over and over and over again.
+That means the best time travel movies tend to be familiar.

 Also, it’s worth noting: So many spoilers ahead.
 This is just the nature of time travel.